 Update 16th October 2010: The Cat Flea: biology, ecology and control – this covers some very useful ground about how the flea resists cat flea treatments and life cycle.

-There is no doubt about it; fleas are the single biggest minor health problem for cats on a day to day basis.
-We may not be aware of it but if we comb through a cat’s fur with a flea comb (a fine toothed comb at 32 teeth per inch), we might well see a flea or two or more.
+There is no doubt about it; fleas are the single biggest minor health problem (but can be major) for cats on a day-to-day basis.
+We may not be aware of it but if we comb through a cat’s fur with a flea comb (a fine-toothed comb at 32 teeth per inch), we might well see a flea or two or more.
 Densely furred cats are particularly susceptible as fleas prefer this sort of fur and cats that venture outside are more likely to pick up fleas.
 But the fleas are carried inside so in the end both inside and outside are sources.

 Fleas feed on the cat’s blood.
 This irritates the cat.
-I have been bitten by a cat flea and it leaves a small itchy spot, quite minor but if there are lots of fleas on a cat it can be cause serious health issues, cause the cat to become depressed, cause possible anemia and in rare cases, the humble cat flea, can kill the cat.
+I have been bitten by a cat flea and it leaves a small itchy spot, quite minor but if there are lots of fleas on a cat it can be cause serious health issues, cause the cat to become depressed, cause possible anemia and in rare cases, the humble cat flea, can kill the cat or kitten (most likely the latter).
 There is the secondary issue too, namely that some cats can be allergic to fleas (become hypersensitive to flea saliva).
 This causes intense itching and a skin reaction.
 The cat scratches exacerbating the problem.
 The Ragdoll skin scabs link above discusses this.

 If there are fleas, the comb will pick up fleas and the salt and pepper bits that they produce.
 This granular substance is the flea’s feces and eggs.
 I find that the feces and eggs are more often at the base of the tail and in clumps around the shoulders of the cat.
 The fleas are more commonly around the chin, upper chest, shoulders, flanks near the shoulders and around the head area.
 They can sometimes be around the groin area too1, although I have never seen this myself.